fracasula/node-geo-utils/README.md

 node-geo-utils
 ==============

-Node.js Geo utilities (calculate distance between two latitude/longitude points)
+This package include a simple geolocation utility for Node.js that allow you to calculate the distance between two latitude/longitude points.

 ### Example